Jose Advincula: Tumandok killings

 On January 15, 2021, all eight bishops in the ecclesiastical provinces of Capiz and Jaro—namely, Advincula, Jose Romeo Lazo, Jose Corazon Tala-oc, Narciso Abellana, Marvyn Maceda, Patricio Buzon, Gerardo Alminaza, and Louie Galbines—issued a joint pastoral letter calling for an investigation to the joint military and police operation in the towns of Tapaz in Capiz and Calinog in Iloilo on December 30, 2020, that killed nine leaders of the Tumandok indigenous people's group that opposes the Jalaur mega dam project.
 The families of the victims claimed that they are victims of red-tagging and that firearms and explosives were planted.
 The pastoral letter was read on January 24.

-However, the task force to end local communist armed conflict in Western Visayas said that the bishops were misinformed and accused the bishops of not issuing statements when government forces and civilians are killed in rebel attacks.
-The military and the police maintained that those who were killed and arrested were leaders of the Communist Party of the Philippines and New People's Army, while relatives of the victims contend that those killed were gunned down and unarmed and that firearms were planted.

-Manila episcopate
+Archbishop of Manila (2021–present)

 Advincula delivering the homily at Pinaglabanan Church in San Juan on June 24, 2024.

-Pope Francis appointed Advincula as Archbishop of Manila on March 25, 2021, the Feast of the Annunciation.
+Pope Francis appointed Advincula as archbishop of Manila on March 25, 2021, the Feast of the Annunciation.
 He succeeded Luis Antonio Tagle, who vacated the post on February 9, 2020, after being appointed prefect of the Congregation for the Evangelization of Peoples on December 8, 2019.
 He is the first archbishop of Manila to be already a cardinal upon appointment to the see.
 (Note: Advincula was named Cardinal in November 2020, and was appointed as Archbishop of Manila in March 2021) Past Manila archbishops were made cardinals after their installation.
 (Note: Rufino Santos became Cardinal in 1960, seven years after being installed as Archbishop of Manila in 1953; Jaime Sin became Cardinal in 1976, two years after being installed Archbishop of Manila in 1974; Gaudencio Rosales became Cardinal in 2006, more than two years after being installed as Archbishop of Manila in 2003; Luis Antonio Tagle became Cardinal in 2012, almost a year after being installed as Archbishop of Manila in 2011.)

-Advincula was installed on June 24, 2021, the feast day of Saint John the Baptist, by Archbishop Charles John Brown, Apostolic Nuncio to the Philippines, together with Cardinals Gaudencio Rosales and Orlando Quevedo.
+Advincula was installed on June 24, 2021, the feast day of Saint John the Baptist, by Archbishop Charles John Brown, apostolic nuncio to the Philippines, together with Cardinals Gaudencio Rosales and Orlando Quevedo.
 He is the 33rd Archbishop of Manila, and the sixth native Filipino to hold the post, following centuries of Spanish, American, and Irish prelates.
 His installation coincided with the 450th Founding Anniversary of the City of Manila, and the death of former President Benigno Aquino III, which led Advincula to offer prayers towards the end of the Mass.
 Advincula and Brown visited Aquino's wake at the Church of the Gesù in Quezon City the next day.